The Numbers Don’t Lie: HBCUs Are Changing the College Landscape

 The Challenge: Getting Through College Successfully

 Many of the hurdles these students face are financial in nature.
-Seventy-two percent of black students take on debt as they seek their degrees, as opposed to 56 percent of their white peers.
-And while the number of African Americans enrolled in college has increased significantly over the last couple of decades, going from 10 percent in 1976 to 14 percent in 2015, African American enrollment at the nation’s most elite colleges (often toting the biggest price tags) has remained mostly the same.
+Seventy-two percent of black students take on debt as they seek their degrees, as opposed to 56% of their white peers.
+And while the number of African Americans enrolled in college has increased significantly over the last couple of decades, going from 10% in 1976 to 14% in 2015, African American enrollment at the nation’s most elite colleges (often toting the biggest price tags) has remained mostly the same.

 The Added Bonus: UNCF

 UNCF believes in the proven difference that HBCUs make, which is why we work so passionately to help more students attend them.
 As the nation’s largest private scholarship provider to minority group members, UNCF also awards more than $100 million in scholarships to more than 10,000 students at more than 1,100 schools across the country.
-In the last 75 years, UNCF has raised more than $4.8 billion to help nearly half a million students earn college degrees.
+In the last 75 years, UNCF has raised more than $5 billion to help more than half a million students earn college degrees.
 And all this support shows amazing results.
-UNCF scholarship recipients have a 70 percent six-year graduation rate, as opposed to the previously mentioned 45.9 percent average for black students in general.
+UNCF scholarship recipients have a 70% six-year graduation rate, as opposed to the previously mentioned 45.9% average for black students in general.